 The Long Beach Iced Tea is not for the faint of heart.
 It’s a close cousin to the Long Island Iced Tea that packs a punch.

-Long Beach Iced Tea consist of all the main clear spirits you would expect to come across behind a bar: rum, tequila, gin and vodka.
-It is them mixed with triple sec, sweet & sour mix, and the cranberry juice gives the drink its distinct pink color.
+Since the Long Beach Iced Tea consists of all the main clear spirits you would expect to come across behind a bar: rum, tequila, gin and vodka, you could actually say this is one of the “healthier” cocktails.
+Generally, clear spirits are better for you than darker ones.

 There’s quite a long list of specific ingredients for the Long Beach Iced Tea.
 Sometimes, it’s best to just order one of these drinks out at a bar, even if it will cost you upwards of $15.
 Have no fear, I have a whole list of replacements.
 Some replacements listed below are more creative than others.

 Replacements for Spirits in a Long Beach Drink

 If you do want to make this drink at home and find that you are missing a certain spirit, it is perfectly fine to double up on another alcohol that is in the drink.